Welcome to today's edition of the Rush 24-7 podcast.

 The truth is the biggest problem they have.

-It's the biggest inconvenience uh that that they have to deal with, and their whole existence is is built on denying who they are and uh and and what they believe.
+And their whole existence is built on denying who they are and what they believe.

-Here's uh Kurt and Fort Knox.
+Here's Kurt and Fort Knox.

-Kurt, welcome to the EIB network.
+Kurt, welcome to the EIB Network.

 Hello, sir.